chollenbeck/LinkNe/README.md

             Genepop input file

     -m, --matfile
-            Square matrix of recombination frequencies for loci
+            Matrix of recombination frequencies for loci

     -o, --outfile
-            Name of outfile
+            Outfile

     -b, --binsize
             Size of bins (in Morgans) for estimating Ne [Default: 0.05]

+    -t, --timebin
+            Bin pairwise estimates of LD by generations (measured by 1 / 2c) rather than by recombination frequency (c) itself

     -a, --allele_cutoff
             Cutoff frequency for excluding rare alleles from the analysis [Default: 0.05]

     -e, --rec_cutoff
-			Exclude locus pairs below a specified recombination faction [Default: No cutoff]
+            exclude locus pairs below a specified recombination faction [Default: No cutoff]

-    -c, --correct_bias
+    -c, --no_bias_corr
-            Correct expected r2 values using the bias correction of Waples (2006) - recommended
+            Turn off correction of expected r2 values using the bias correction of Waples (2006) - not recommended except for experimental use

     -v, --moving_avg
             Compute a moving average for effective size relative to